 I don’t think anyone would argue that hot chocolate is the coziest of cozy drinks.
-And since this is lil’ blog is called A Cozy Kitchen I think I’ve gone way too long without sharing a proper hot chocolate recipe.
-And not just any hot chocolate but the fanciest of hot chocolates.
+And since this is lil’ blog is called A Cozy Kitchen I think I’ve gone way too long without sharing a proper recipe for it.
+So, let’s talk about this Perfect Homemade Hot Chocolate.

 Let’s talk about the difference between hot cocoa and hot chocolate.
 Hot cocoa is exactly that – cocoa powder dissolved into milk or (God forbid) water.
 I have good memories of hot cocoa, actually.
-When I was a kid, I used to sit in my way-too-long PJ t-shirt and watch cartoons, sipping on Swiss Miss.
+When I was a kid, I used to sit in my way-too-long PJ t-shirt and watch cartoons, sipping on Swiss Miss cocoa mix.
 I also loooved dipping whole wheat bread into my hot cocoa.
 (I was a weird child.)

 But during the holidays, it was always hot chocolate.
 My mom would tell us stories about how in Peru, on Christmas Eve, right before midnight mass, a big pot of hot chocolate was made.
 They’d take big blocks of chocolate, melt it and then mix it into warm milk until it dissolved.
 Real, thick hot chocolate is a game changer.